mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 11?
 Filtering

 another idea:
-Video about hot to populate a database in django shell and display it in swagger /// maybe vs. navigate direcly through tables
+Video about how to populate a database in Django shell and display it in Swagger /// maybe with how to navigate direcly through tables